thakkdev/blockchain/barcode/README.md

-Note: This workspace was integrated using an AI agent as part of a prompt-engineering application.
+This workspace components were integrated using an AI agent through prompt-engineering.
 The agent assembled a minimal Hardhat + frontend MVP so you can compile, deploy, and test the `BarcodeRegistry` contract locally.

 # Barcode: compile, deploy, and test